 My Career Journey

-After completing my Executive MBA at the University of Texas at Austin, I returned to Chicago for a brief stint at United Airlines working in International Network Planning, before returning to technology consulting for Slalom.
+Post-graduation, I returned to Chicago for a brief stint at United Airlines working in International Network Planning, before returning to technology consulting for Slalom.
 I have since deepened my technical knowledge in Cloud computing, Scrum, Customer Relationship Management, Reporting and Analytics, Enterprise Resource Planning, and Agile methodologies, which allows me to flex across multiple technology disciplines as a project manager and industry subject matter expert.
 You can learn more about my specializations by visiting this page.